 Know Your Breakeven Point

-As I’m sure most of you know by now, startups don’t start making money on day one of their operations.
-You’re going to be starting your business in the red.
+As many small business owners know, startups don’t start making money on day one of their operations.
+You’re going to start with cash flow issues, putting you in the red.

 Depending on the type of business you have and the industry you’re in, those initial startup expenses might be higher for some of you compared to others.
 Then you’ll need to factor in all the operating costs that start once you’re officially open for business.